10 Apr MaastrichtMBA to launch new Digital Business

 “The new digital world is interacting with our brains, not our bodies.
 If that’s the case, we need to better understand how our minds work.
 So we’re going to need knowledge from the humanities and social sciences to design the digital world in line with ethical norms. societal preferences and legal requirements.
 So, two distinct worlds will come to rely on each other.
 This is what Maastricht University does especially well.”

-The Digital Business focus will comprise Digital Management – creating more effective and efficient organisations – and Digital Strategy – extending portfolios, reaching new markets, enhancing products by using algorithms to create added value for customers.
+The Digital Business elective will comprise Digital Management – creating more effective and efficient organisations – and Digital Strategy – extending portfolios, reaching new markets, enhancing products by using algorithms to create added value for customers.
 Dr Müller’s teaching will focus on digital business models.

 This coursework should help people to become architects in the digital world, not engineers.
 This is not about technology.
 It’s about the digital structures the world needs and how to design them.